backdrop-contrib/field_permissions/README.md

   * View anyone's value for field FIELD

-These permissions will also be available on the standard permissions page at Administer -> People -> Permissions.
+These permissions will also be available on the standard permissions page at Administer -> User accounts -> Permissions.

 INSTALLATION